nocomplexity/SecurityArchitecture/05-introduction.rst

-Within this reference architecture we will focus on the following subjects that you should face when creating a security or privacy
+Within this reference architecture we focus on the following subjects that you should face when creating a security or privacy
 solution:

--  Principles: We will provide a reusable list of security and privacy principles.
+-  Principles: We provide a reusable list of security and privacy principles.
 Since this open security and privacy reference architecture has an Open approach we encourage you to add your principles to the open data source we created to help others from